semigm/IGME-110/syllabus.md

 ### Critique Participation  (10% of final grade)

-A major focus of this class will be on developming your critiquing skills.
+A major focus of this class will be on developing your critiquing skills.
 This will mean you will have to give and receive feedback on work made in class.

 ## Additional Policies